nicholaswilde/frame-fi/docs/index.md

 - **Reboot the Device:** Unplug the dongle from your computer and plug it back in to reboot it.

 - **Wi-Fi Credentials:** Connect to `AutoConnectAP-Frame-Fi` access point and enter WiFi credentials.

+!!! tip

     If the captive portal does not open automatically, navigate to http://192.168.4.1 in your web browser to configure Wi-Fi.

 - **Digital Picture Frame:** Plug in dongle to digital picture frame.